 Exploring the world as a solo traveler may sound intimidating, especially if you’re in your 50s or 60s and have never traveled alone before.
-However, solo travel for people in their 50s and above is just as fascinating as in their 20s or 30s.
+However, solo travel for single people in their 50s and above is just as fascinating as in their 20s or 30s.
 So whether you choose small group tours catering to singles or venture out as solo travelers alone, there is a great place just for you when you do the proper research.

 Solo travel has become more popular, and many travel companies accommodate this newer class of older travelers.